kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-kkrwallet.md

 ## Synchronizing the Blockchain

-Running `kryptokronad` will start the *kryptokronad* network daemon, which will connect to the network and begin downloading and verifying the kryptokrona blockchain.
+Running `kryptokrona` will start the *kryptokrona* network daemon, which will connect to the network and begin downloading and verifying the kryptokrona blockchain.

-Because the blockchain is constantly growing, the file size always increases (the blockchain is currently over 35 GB), and *kryptokronad must verify every block*, which is both CPU and disk intensive.
+Because the blockchain is constantly growing, the file size always increases (the blockchain is currently over 35 GB), and *kryptokrona must verify every block*, which is both CPU and disk intensive.
 An SSD with at least this much free disk space is recommended, unless you plan to use [remote nodes](Using-Remote-Nodes).

 ### Using Checkpoints